 The economic security of individuals and families is essential to achieving the values of American society.
 For complex reasons, this financial security is beyond the means of many in our community.

-The median household income in our region was $55,000 in 2013-17, a decrease of 14% from 2000.
-This was lower than the $62,800 in the state and $57,700 in the nation.
-The City of Rochester had the lowest median income in the region and the highest rate of poverty, with 33% of its residents living below the poverty line.
+Poverty is the result of low incomes, and in our region the median household income was $61,400 in 2016-20, a decrease of 9% from 2000.
+This was lower than the $71,100 in the state and $65,000 in the nation.
+The City of Rochester had the lowest median income in the region.

 As the economy declined, the rate of people receiving public assistance in the region and state increased since 2008 but has been decreasing since 2015.
-Monroe County had the highest rate in 2017, about three times greater than surrounding counties, but also the lowest rate of approving applications for assistance (22% in 2017).
+Monroe and Orleans counties had the highest rates in 2020 at 2.1% and 2.2%, but Monroe had the second lowest rate of approving applications for assistance (19% in 2020).

-The share of regional households receiving federal food assistance has remained elevated since the 2008 recession, with 14% participating in SNAP (Supplemental Nutritional Assistance Program).
-Rates were higher among households headed by people of color, with 43% of black or African-Americans and 41% of Hispanic or Latinos in our region participating in 2013-17, in comparison to 10% of white residents.
+The share of regional households receiving federal food assistance has remained elevated since the 2008 recession, with 13% participating in SNAP (Supplemental Nutritional Assistance Program).
+Rates were higher among households headed by people of color, with 38% of black or African Americans and 36% of Hispanic or Latinos in our region participating in 2016-20, in comparison to 10% of white residents.

 |INDICATORS - Grouped by Topic||REGIONAL VALUE||YEAR||NYS COMPARISON||TREND | REGION|